Interface-Foundry/IF-AWS/sslcerts/README.md

 #SSL certs.

-JR has the password that was used will creating the CSR.
+JR has the password that was used for creating the CSR.
 Pythian has it stored in their "secret servers"

 Create CA chain: